fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/gke/upgrade-nodes.md

 1. [Add a new node pool](https://cloud.google.com/kubernetes-engine/docs/how-to/node-pools#add) containing your desired node type.

-2. Ensure all nodes in the new node pool have Portworx in storageless mode.
+2. Ensure that all nodes in the new node pool have Portworx in storageless mode.

 3. [Disable auto scaling](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-autoscaler#disable_autoscaling) in the old pool.

-4. Choose a node from your old node pool you want to remove:
+4. Choose a node from your old node pool that you want to remove:

     ```text
     pxctl cluster list